WilliamQLiu/williamqliu.github.io/_posts/2019-07-15-internet-protocol.md

 ### NAT (Gateway and Instance)

-You can use a __NAT__ device to enable instances in a private subnet to connect to the internet while also preventing the internet from initiating connections with the instances.
+A __NAT__ device to enables instances in a private subnet to connect to the internet while also preventing the internet from initiating connections with the instances.
 There are two different types of NAT devices, a __NAT gateway__ or a __NAT instance__.